Guide to STAR Measures

 Benchmark Categories:

-• Peer Group Comparisons: Similar plan type and market characteristics.¹
+• Peer Group Comparisons: Performance within similar plan types and market segments¹

 Year-over-Year Performance Tracking